genesis777aa/anti-py-linenum/README.md

 ```

 ### 🧰 Development
-To recompile Cython (always in a separate file, never :
+To recompile Cython (always in a separate file, never with !Python::path! to prevent unwanted acceleration or custom logic development):
 ```
 python setup.py build_ext --inplace
 ```